40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 Bust Out the Wool

-Once summer hit, you might have thought you were done with wool until November, but think again.
-Assuming you’re not allergic, a wool mattress topper can help keep you cool all night long.
+You probably thought you were done with wool for the season.
+But assuming you're not allergic, a wool mattress topper can actually help keep you cool all night long.
 Wool is naturally thermo-regulating and breathable, which means it reacts to your body temperature and can absorb and then release moisture.
 So, if your mattress turns into a miniature hot plate once the temperatures start soaring, consider getting a wool mattress cover instead of a traditional foam one.

 Buy the Right Sheets